jagkin/CarND-Extended-Kalman-Filter-Project/README.md

 I have tried to stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).

-## Project Instructions and Rubric
+## Project Rubric Points

 Here I address the project Rubric points.

-Compiling:
+1. Compiling:

 Code can be compiled using cmake and make as per instructions in the above section "Basic Build Instructions".

-Accuracy:
+2. Accuracy:

 Here are the RMSE values observed for Dataset 1.

-0.0973178	0.0854597	0.451267	0.439935
+(0.0973178	0.0854597	0.451267	0.439935)

-these are below the values specified in the Rubric (0.11, 0.11, 0.52, 0.52).
+These are below the values specified in the Rubric (0.11, 0.11, 0.52, 0.52).

-Follows the Correct Algorithm:
+3. Follows the Correct Algorithm:

 The code follows the algorithm discussed in the class lessons.

-Code Efficiency:
+4. Code Efficiency:

 Code has minimal changes and computations necessary to perform the prediction and update using Kalman filter.
 There are no unnecessary computations however code is not optimized for performance either.

-Additional information:
+5. Additional information:

 I have added the following pre-processor macros to control the code flow.

-./src/kalman_filter.cpp:52:#define DISABLE_RADAR 0
+  1. ./src/kalman_filter.cpp:52:#define DISABLE_RADAR 0

 This can be used to disable the accounting of RADAR measurements to see how system performs with LASER data alone.

-./src/kalman_filter.cpp:32:#define DISABLE_LASER 0
+  2. ./src/kalman_filter.cpp:32:#define DISABLE_LASER 0

 This can be used to disable the accounting of LASER measurements to see how system performs with RADAR data alone.